The Origin of Black People With Blue Eyes

 Can You Be Black and Have Blue Eyes?

-Still, blue eyes are very uncommon among blacks, especially those with no Caucasian ancestry.
-Research has found that almost everyone with blue eyes is linked to an ancient genetic mutation, and a small fraction get their blue eye color as a result of a health condition such as ocular albinism that affects the pigmentation in the eye.
+Still, blue eyes are very uncommon among black people, especially those with no Caucasian ancestry.
+Research has found that almost everyone with blue eyes is linked to an ancient genetic mutation, and a small fraction get their blue eye color as a result of a health condition such as ocular albinism, which affects the pigmentation in the eye.